x-77-x/SphereServer-0.51x/README.md

 ONTRIGGER=CLICK  (single click) colored  NAME.HUE!?

 ONTRIGGER=DROPON_SELF
-	heres a nice lil bag script in the new sphere that will let you only drop runes in a bag ON=@DROPON_SELF
+	heres a nice lil bag script in the new sphere that will let you only drop runes in a bag...
+	ON=@DROPON_SELF
 	IF !(<ARGO.TYPE>==t_rune)
 	SRC.SYSMESSAGE You may only place runes inside this bag.